Vantiq/vantiq-extension-sources/jmsSource/README.md

 messages from JMS Topics and Queues.

 In order to incorporate this Enterprise Connector, you will need to set up your local machine with all JMS Server dependencies needed to connect to your JMS Server.
-Once you have done this, you will need to create the Source in the VANTIQ Modelo IDE.
+Once you have done this, you will need to create the VANTIQ Source.

-The documentation has been split into two parts, [Setting Up Your Machine](#machine) and [Setting Up Your VANTIQ Source](#vantiq).
-The third section, [Developer Notes](#developer), adds details for customizing the JMS Source and handling all dependencies.
+The documentation is organized as follows.
+The section, [Setting Up Your Machine](#machine), describes how to setup the machine on which the Enterprise Connector will run.
+The section, [Setting Up Your VANTIQ Source](#vantiq), describes how to configure and interact with the VANTIQ Source.
+The last section, [Developer Notes](#developer), adds details for customizing the JMS Source and handling all dependencies.

 # Prerequisites <a name="pre" id="pre"></a>